normoes/chamberenv/README.md

       ```
       + Nothing is downloaded.
       + The given version will be activated.
-  - Uninstall a specific version of chamber.
+  - Uninstall a specific version of chamber:
       ```
           chamberenv uninstall --chamber-version v2.7.5
           # Result: